-Second, all the results of processing in math mode eventually become nodes with 'glyph' subtypes.

-Third, the Aleph-derived commands \leftghost and \rightghost create nodes of a third subtype: 'ghost'.
-These nodes are ignored completely by all further processing until the stage where inter-glyph kerning is added.

-Fourth, automatic discretionaries are handled differently. $T_E X 82$ inserts an empty discretionary after sensing an input character that matches the \hyphenchar in the current font.
+- 2. All the results of processing in math mode eventually become nodes with 'glyph' subtypes.
+In fact, the result of processing math is just a regular list of glyphs, kerns, glue, penalties, boxes etc. - 3.
+The Aleph-derived commands \leftghost and \rightghost create nodes of a third subtype: 'ghost'.
+These nodes are ignored completely by all further processing until the stage where inter-glyph kerning is added. - 4.
+Automatic discretionaries are handled differently.
+TEX82 inserts an empty discretionary after sensing an input character that matches the \hyphenchar in the current font.
 This test is wrong in our opinion: whether or not hyphenation takes place should not depend on the current font, it is a language property.